Graylog2/documentation/pages/collector_sidecar.rst

 Certificate based client authentication
 -----------------------------------------

-If you want to allow Graylog only to accept data from certificated clients you will need to build your own `certificate authrority <https://en.wikipedia.org/wiki/Certificate_authority>`__  and provide this to the Input and the Client Output configuration.
+If you want to allow Graylog only to accept data from certificated clients you will need to build your own `certificate authority <https://en.wikipedia.org/wiki/Certificate_authority>`__  and provide this to the Input and the Client Output configuration.

 Sidecar Glossary